-Geared toward high school students (and adults!) looking for career direction, this assessment helps answer the question “What type of work or career is likely the best fit for me?”
-A vocational assessment will help you understand important factors related to your success, including a detailed profile of your abilities, skill levels, and an in-depth analysis of your interests and how they relate to people who are satisfied with their chosen occupations and careers.
-The vocational assessment will result in a report providing a comprehensive analysis of your abilities, skills, interest patterns, occupations most closely aligned with your interests, as well as a listing of potential vocational alternatives.
+Geared toward high school students looking for career direction, this assessment helps answer the question “What type of work or career is likely the best fit for my child?”
+A vocational assessment will help you understand important factors related to your child's success, including a detailed profile of their abilities, skill levels, and an in-depth analysis of their interests and how they relate to people who are satisfied with their chosen occupations and careers.
+The vocational assessment will result in a report providing a comprehensive analysis of abilities, skills, interest patterns, occupations most closely aligned with your child's interests, as well as a listing of potential vocational alternatives.

 For students in kindergarten through grade twelve in Alberta, Gifted And Talented is defined as "exceptional potential and/or performance across a wide range of abilities in one or more of the following areas: general intellectual ability, specific academic, creative thinking, social, musical, artistic, & kinesthetic."
-To assess the intellectual and academic aspects of this definition, individually administered tests of cognitive ability and achievement are used to develop a comprehensive understanding of your child's learning abilities.
-The test of intellectual ability used depends on the age of your child: WPPSI-IV (ages 2 years 6 months to 7 years 7 months), WISC-V (ages 6 years to 16 years 11 months), or WAIS-IV (age 16 years onward).
-These tests evaluate verbal and nonverbal cognitive abilities and yields a Full Scale IQ score.
-The test of academic achievement is the WIAT-III which evaluates rote and higher order academic skills in the reading, writing, and math domains.
+To assess the intellectual and academic aspects of this definition, individually administered tests of cognitive ability (e.g., WPPSI-IV, WISC-V, WAIS-IV) and achievement (e.g., WIAT-III) are used to develop a comprehensive understanding of your child's learning profile.
+These tests evaluate a variety of important cognitive functions, as well as rote and higher order academic skills in the reading, writing, and math domains.

 Dual Exceptionalities: It is possible for children to be both intellectually gifted and have a learning disability.
 If you suspect that your child is particularly bright, but is struggling with any of their reading, writing, and math skills, a comprehensive psychoeducational assessment would be required to determine the root cause of their academic difficulties and develop a plan to support their development.